mhmmdslmnfslnust/wordle-guesser/README.md

 - Enter your Wordle guesses and receive color-coded feedback
 - Interactive feedback input - click on letters to cycle through colors
+- **Interactive virtual keyboard** for easy word entry - perfect for mobile devices
-- Visual keyboard showing the status of each letter
+- Visual keyboard showing the status of each letter with color-coding
 - Multiple sorting methods for possible words:
   - Alphabetical
   - Letter frequency (suggests words with common letters)